When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 As you probably guessed from their names, GitLab and GitHub have more in common than not.

 But that doesn’t mean they’re without their differences.
-In this section, we’ll cover the main discrepancies between the two platforms.
+This section will cover the main discrepancies between the two platforms.

-GitLab CI tools let you build, stage, and deploy code automatically without having to rely on manual updates or clunky, custom-built integrations.
+GitLab CI tools let you build, stage, and deploy code automatically without relying on manual updates or clunky, custom-built integrations.

 If you already use a PaaS solution like hosted Kubernetes, the GitLab integration will let you deploy, stage, test, and scale your apps automatically.